-28.8.5.3 The Group Manager or their authorised representative must convene a meeting with the parties within 10 working days of the matter being referred to them.
+28.9.5.2 The Group Manager or their authorised representative must convene a meeting with the parties within 10 working days of the matter being referred to them.
 Should a meeting not occur within 10 working days due to the unavailability of either the employee and/or their representative or because of some other unforeseen circumstance, Council will not be deemed to have breached this step of the process.

-28.8.6 Stage 3 - Consideration of the matter by the General Manager or Another Appropriate Officer
+28.9.6 Stage 3 - Consideration of the matter by the General Manager or another appropriate officer

-28.8.6.1 In Stage 3 the unresolved workplace issue goes beyond the immediate work environment and is considered by the General Manager or another appropriate officer.
+28.9.6.1 In Stage 3 the unresolved workplace issue goes beyond the immediate work environment and is considered by the General Manager or another appropriate officer.

-28.8.6.2 If the workplace issue cannot be resolved by the Group Manager, the General Manager should consider the matter in the light of previous attempts at resolution as well as through his or her own investigations.
+28.9.6.2 If the workplace issue cannot be resolved by the Group Manager, the General Manager should consider the matter in the light of previous attempts at resolution as well as through their own investigations.
 If the workplace issue remains unresolved, the General Manager must provide a written response as to why remedial or corrective action has not been proposed or, if such action has been proposed, why it has not been implemented.

-28.8.6.3 The General Manager or the Appropriate Officer must convene a meeting with the parties within five working days of the matter being referred to them.
-Should a meeting not occur within five working days due to the unavailability of either the employee and/or their representative or because of some other unforeseen circumstance, Council will not be deemed to have breached this step of the process.
+28.9.6.3 The General Manager or the appropriate officer must convene a meeting with the parties within five working days of the matter being referred to them.
+Should a meeting not occur within five working days due to the unavailability of either the employee and/or their representative or because of some other unforeseen circumstance.
+Council will not be deemed to have breached this step of the process.

-28.8.7 Stage 4 - Referring the workplace issue to external mediators

-28.8.7.1 The General Manager may refer the workplace issue to an external, independent mediator at any time.
+28.9.7 Stage 4 - Referring the workplace issue to external mediators The General Manager may refer the workplace issue to an external, independent mediator at any time.

-28.8.8 Other avenues of redress
+28.9.8 Other avenues of redress

-28.8.8.1 Parties may exercise the right, at any stage of the procedure, to seek the assistance of the NSW Industrial Relations Commission.
+Parties may exercise the right, at any stage of the procedure, to seek the assistance of the Industrial Relations Commission of NSW.